-- 250 g. chanterelle mushrooms or any similar mushroom
+- 250 grams chanterelle mushrooms or any similar mushroom

-- 300 g. cherry or grape tomatoes, halved
+- 300 grams cherry or grape tomatoes, halved

-2. Meanwhile, saute' the onions in a saucepan with extra virgin olive oil.
-When the onions sizzle, add the cubed speck.
-Toast.
+- Over medium heat, sautè the onions in a saucepan with extra virgin olive oil.

-3. Add the cleaned mushrooms.
-Toss with the speck for a few minutes.
+- Add the mushrooms then toss with the speck for a few minutes.
 Let the liquid evaporate a little bit.

-4. Add the tomatoes.
-After about 5 minutes, add the red wine.
-Cook with medium fire for about 20 minutes or until the liquid sauce thickens.
+- Add the tomatoes then after about 5 minutes, add the red wine.
+Maintain the medium heat for about 20 minutes or until the sauce thickens.

-6. Drizzle with extra virgin olive oil & sprinkle with parmigiano reggiano before serving.
+- Add the parsley, drizzle with extra virgin olive oil and sprinkle with Parmigiano Reggiano before serving.